Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 2.0.2 =
+* Fix where homepage couldn't be changed via bulk interface

 = 2.0.1 =
 * Fix where homepage setting wasn't saved correctly when exclude SSL selected
 * Homepage ssl setting returned for cases where there is no page for the homepage, just a template